Exploring British Condiments: Piccalilli, HP Sauce, and More

 - Soy sauce

-I’ve developed a vegetarian/vegan substitute which isn’t 100 percent, but pretty darn close to the taste of the original.
+I’ve developed a vegetarian/vegan substitute which isn’t 100 percent, but it's pretty darn close to the taste of the original.

 - 1/4 cup water